Vendor Collection Credit

 Businesses eligible for the credit

-- on a quarterly basis (Form ST-100, New York State and Local Quarterly Sales and Use Tax Return), or
+- a quarterly basis (Form ST-100, New York State and Local Quarterly Sales and Use Tax Return), or

-- on an annual basis (Form ST-101, New York State and Local Annual Sales and Use Tax Return).
+- an annual basis (Form ST-101, New York State and Local Annual Sales and Use Tax Return).